 Again, Google Ads will cost you more than Facebook Ads, but Facebook Ad management is typically more expensive.
 The typical CPA in Google Ads is $49 for search and $75 for display.
 This can range from $34 for auto to $72 for education to $133 for technology.

 For instance, if your car’s air conditioner breaks, they will start looking for car AC repair services.
-Search ads would put your company in front of customers exactly when they need your service.
+Google Search ads would put your company in front of customers exactly when they need your Google’s local service ads.

 But that person won’t repair that AC repair business in six months that they saw on Facebook.
 Google wins here.